A brilliant bio is...

 What do you need from me, your client?

-Your mind.
+Your full participation.
 Your story.
 Your game face when it's time to interview.
 We will have regular, scheduled check-ins, so if I can't go incommunicado and AWOL, you can't either!
 Unless we go together ;).
 In which case, I'll pack extra sunscreen.

-Caroline Mays is a writer and the creator of Switchblade Lemonade, a defiantly unorthodox bio writing salon that specializes in crafting beautiful online bios for service oriented pros and their businesses.
+Caroline Mays is a writer and the creator of Switchblade Lemonade, a defiantly unorthodox bio writing salon that specializes in crafting beautiful online bios for service oriented professionals and their businesses.

 She insists that the average “about me” paragraph, crammed with accolades, facts, and humorous “quirks” we hope sound good on paper, is not only a boring square we’re conditioned to stuff ourselves into - it’s a coffin-shaped box we’re expected to lie down in.